9 ways to prevent workplace violence

 8. Education on workplace violence prevention.

-When incidents happen, it’s good you perform a thorough investigation to find out what lead to such incidence.
+When incidents happen, it’s good you perform a thorough investigation to determine what led to such incidence.
 It will go a long way to help prevent any recurrence in future.
 Ask enough questions to get to the root cause of the violence.
-Check out for the violence warning signs.
-Ask on what lead to the incidence, whether if procedures were followed or not.
+Check out the violence warning signs.
+Ask what led to the incidence and whether procedures were followed or not.
 Or whether the workers have undergone training in that particular activity.
-Answering the questions will help you to get the root of the problems and proffer solutions and help to prevent workplace violence.
+Answering the questions will help you to get to the root of the problems and proffer solutions and help to prevent workplace violence.